Developed in Russia and launched in 2016, Waves is an innovative high speed blockchain that’s raced up in value at the start of 2020.

 Step 1.
 Get a suitable wallet

 A wallet allows you to store your Waves securely.
-It’s a good idea to have one ready before you invest so you’re able to transfer your freshly acquired Waves off the exchange and keep them safely stored.
+It’s a good idea to have one ready before you buy Waves so you’re able to transfer your freshly acquired coins off the exchange and keep them safely stored.
 There are a few good options on the market, including:

 - Ledger Nano X: Ledger Nano X is a hardware wallet, which means you can store your Waves (along with a multitude of other cryptocurrencies) offline on a super-secure wireless device.

-There are plenty of exchanges on offer if you want to buy and sell Waves.
+There are plenty of exchanges on offer if you want to buy Waves coins.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
-To get you started, here are two of our favourite Waves exchanges:
+To get you started, here are three of our favourite exchanges to buy Waves:

 - Binance: Widely considered to be the best, most dependable place to buy crypto, Binance is the world’s biggest crypto exchange.
 It offers a huge crypto marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.